isomerpages/moe-regentsec/pages/Sales of Books and Uniforms (Secondary 1) 2025.md

 1\.
 To ensure that the correct editions of the books are purchased, parents are to purchase the above from Asencio.
 Parents who purchase online via [Asencio’s online portal](https://asenciobookshop.sg/) **before 21 December 2024** will be able to receive their textbooks before the start of school.
 Online orders with delivery is encouraged.

 2\.
-Online Ordering via online portal available till 21 December 2024.
+Online ordering via online portal available till 21 December 2024.
 Refer to the following guides:

 * [Uniforms](/files/uniforms%20online%20guide.pdf)
 * [Books](/files/textbooks%20online%20guide.pdf)